You Can’t Fire Me, I Quit! The Dangers of Taking Termination Into Your Own Hands

 Termination Negotiation.
 One of the most unfortunate things about resignations is that they are not negotiated.
 Understandably, it is odd to think about a resignation the way you would a job interview, but in some situations you can negotiate a deal much like you negotiate a salary when you first get hired.
 Leaving on good terms does not only mean a good reference letter, but it also means negotiating your payout package.
 Many employers pay above the statutory minimum and can maneuver sometimes based on your employment relationship.
 Much like base salaries and benefits, employee’s exiting an organization can also negotiate for added benefits like career coaching or counseling sessions.
 These prove very valuable when transitioning back into the labour force.

 The Golden Rule

 Parting ways in an employment relationship is never an easy task.
 It is fraught with emotional and financial complications that inevitably impact our daily lives.
 Initiating a resignation means potentially giving up many things that could help your transition be that much smoother.
 Whether through compensation, networking or business relationships, terminations should be handled with care and be well thought out before acting upon.

-  Consult your local Employment Lawyer for advice if you want to enquire more.
+Consult your local Employment Lawyer for advice if you want to inquire more.